friemen/emacsd/README.md

 Command | Description
 --- | ---
-magit-status | Show Magit buffer visual-line-mode | Switch nice word wrap on/off replace-string | Replace all to end of buffer query-string | Replace all to end of buffer, ask for each shell | Create buffer with terminal clojure-cheatsheet | Open cheatsheet httpd-start | Start internal http server impatient-mode | Enable buffers impatient minor mode
+clojure-cheatsheet | Open cheatsheet httpd-start | Start internal http server impatient-mode | Enable buffers impatient minor mode magit-status | Show Magit buffer query-string | Replace all to end of buffer, ask for each replace-string | Replace all to end of buffer rgrep | Grep for pattern recursively in files shell | Create buffer with terminal visual-line-mode | Switch nice word wrap on/off

 ## Shortcuts